z1gc/moist/README.md

 problem, which is kind of annoying, and should be fix before you upgrade the whole `@world` :/

+For SSH connection, be sure to reset your `LANGUAGE` and `LC_MESSAGES` back to `C` when doing a fresh installation, some package will fail if your `locale.gen` hasn't ready yet.

+If you want to start debugging, or to verify whether this overlay breaks your system, you can always check `/var/db/pkg/...` for informations, some useful files may be:

+* `CONTENTS`, this is what the emerge actually merged into the system, with the corresponding checksum (md5sum) and timestamp (seems like mtime)
+* `environment.bz2`, this is the whole build script

 ## Testing

 I'm using `podman` for testing if configuration is correct,